The Oklahoma Constitution (Article V, Section 33) sets the following conditions on revenue bills:

 Sections A and B were part of the original state constitution; Sections C and D were added by State Question 640, an initiative petition approved in March 1992.

-In recent decisions, the Oklahoma Supreme Court has ruled that a bill to enact a smoking cessation fee was a revenue bill (Naifeh v.
+In a pair of important 2017 decisions, the Oklahoma Supreme Court ruled that a bill to enact a smoking cessation fee was a revenue bill (Naifeh v.
 Oklahoma) but that a bill that eliminated a tax exemption was not a revenue bill ( Oklahoma Automobile Dealers Association v.
 State of Oklahoma).